nextgis/docs_ngcom/source/webmap_optimize.rst

 **Сaching**

 Set up `caching <https://docs.nextgis.com/docs_ngweb/source/layers.html#tms-layer>`_ for your layer styles.
 In this case, already rendered data will not be re-requested.
+Note that, while technically it's possible to turn on caching for rasters, this is not recommended.

 **Select Image as an adapter**